asherikov/ariles/README.md

 * Documentation (Doxygen): https://asherikov.github.io/ariles/2/
 * GitHub: https://github.com/asherikov/ariles
 * Travis CI: https://travis-ci.org/asherikov/ariles
+* Legacy 1.x.x version: https://github.com/asherikov/ariles/tree/head_1

 <a name="intro"></a>
 Introduction
 ============

-`ariles` is a C++ reflection library with focus on serialization/configuration.
-It relies on other open-source libraries for parsing and emission of data in different formats, in particular: `YAML`, `JSON`, `XML`, `ROS` parameter server.
-The library also provides some predefined serialization wrappers for common types, e.g., some standard containers and smart pointers.
+`ariles` is a C++ meta-programming (reflection?) library with focus on serialization and configuration.
+It employs preprocessor macro to automatically generate boilerplate code which facilitates implementation of generic processors (visitors) for classes.
+A number of visitors is included in the library, in particular parsers and emitters of data in various formats, such as `YAML`, `JSON`, `XML`, `ROS` parameter server. `ariles` also provides predefined serialization wrappers for some common types, e.g., standard containers, smart pointers, `Eigen` matrices.

 <a name="uses"></a>